Tara Rethore

 It’s commencement season.

 A new beginning benefits from defining where you’re headed.
 In fact, I am supporting many of my executive clients as they decide what comes next.
-Rather than simply returning to pre-crisis norms, I encourage them to identify and embrace the unexpected opportunities that have emerged.
+Rather than simply returning to previous norms, I encourage them to identify and embrace the unexpected opportunities that have emerged.
 Consider these:

 What parts of the playing field have been leveled over the last year?